-The doctoral programme is also a professional research experience that allows the development of a range of skills, both theoretical and methodological, as well as organisational and social.
+The doctoral program is also a professional research experience that allows the development of a range of skills, both theoretical and methodological, as well as managerial and social.
 The skills acquired can thus be put to good use in the academic sector as well as in the business or administrative sector.

 The doctoral thesis in Management Sciences is a highly demanding personal scientific work with high quality standards.
 It aims to produce innovative knowledge in the various branches of Management Sciences.

 The duration of the thesis, defined by the decree of 25 May 2016, is generally 3 years of full-time equivalent devoted to research and training.